typicode/minihost/README.md

 ## Usage

-Prefix your commands with `h`
+Let's say you want to start two servers, prefix your commands with `h`

 ```bash
 ~/front$ h -- gulp server
 ~/express$ h -- nodemon
 ```

-Your servers are now accessible at
+minihost will start them on free ports and make them accessible on virtual hosts

 ```
 http://front.127.0.0.1.xip.io:2000